bassosimone/utpintro/lecture/notes.md

 First, each packet that LEDBAT send includes a timestamp from the sender.
-For example, in Fig. 6, 10.0.0.1 sends a packet at time *t = 10* and includes such timestamp into the packet.
+For example, in Fig. 6, 10.0.0.1 sends a packet at time *t = 10* and includes such timestamp in the packet.

 Then, the packet arrives at 10.0.0.2, which computes the difference between the 10.0.0.1 timestamp and the current time.
 Note that, in the common case, the